vdaas/vald-client-ci/README.md

 - `PIP_USERNAME`: The username used to publish packages to PyPi.
 This is necessary for distributing Python packages via pip.

-- `PIP_TOKEN`: The token used for authentication to PyPi, allowing you to publish Python
+- `PIP_TOKEN`: The token used for authentication to PyPi, allowing you to publish Python.

 #### Required Secrets for vald-client-node